NM-TAFE/civ-ipriot-in-class-demos/week12/lesson.md

 When you hear "protecting" or "hiding" data, you might think of security.
 But encapsulation is not about security.
 It is about managing complexity.
 By encapsulating data, we can ensure that the internal state of an object is consistent and valid.
 This makes it easier to reason about the object and reduces the likelihood of bugs.

 Suppose we start in a world where any attribute can be accessed or modified by any part of the program.
-We might find that an object will end up in a state that is inconsistent and invalid and then we have to try and track down "who done it?".
+We might find that an object will end up in a state that is inconsistent and invalid, and then we have to try and track down "who done it?".
 As programs grow, this 'who done it' can be a proper detective novel.

 **Examples:**